Should you stay in a Disney World resort, or off-site?

 In most cases I’d suggest staying in a Disney resort for sure!!!
 While there are some people who might do better in a non-Disney resort (see below), for most people, there are a lot of good reasons to chooseto stay in a Disney-owned hotel on Disney property.

 For years when we first came to Disney we didn’t know about the option to stay on Disney property.
 We stayed all over Orlando in a wide variety of hotels and resorts.
 Eventually we found out about the Disney resorts, and we figured out that we could pay about the same, or depending on the time of year and deals available, slightly more than what we could pay at a non-Disney resort.
 From our first Disney resort stay, we’ve never looked back.

-- Rooms have comparatively less luxury than some non-Disney resorts – The Deluxe resort rooms are not what I’d call high-end ultra-luxurious, though they’re very nicely designed and appointed.
-You may find that a some high-end resorts that are not Disney-owned give more luxury.
+- Some high end rooms have a little less luxury feel than some non-Disney resorts – The Deluxe resort rooms are not what I’d call high-end ultra-luxurious, though they’re very nicely designed and appointed.
+You may find that a some high-end resorts that are not Disney-owned give more of a luxury experience.

 …But, what you pay for with a Disney resort is something that you don’t get anywhere else.

 Pros: Here’s the upside to booking a Disney World resort:

 - The Disney World resort themes are bigger than life and very unique.
 For children as well as adults the themes can add a layer of fun to your trip.

 - The ambiance and atmosphere of a Disney World resort is like nowhere else.
 You’re “in the Disney bubble”.
 The Disney magic experience continues outside of the parks for you.

 - Disney service is generally cheerful and polite.
 Although over the years there have been exceptions for us, usually the Disney Cast Members bend over backwards to deliver good, cheerful and friendly service.
 That’s pleasant!

 - Staying in a Disney World resort gets you perks.
 See the list in the article below.